meiyuanli312/Dashboard/Median Pay by Race Analysis/README.md

 Improvement made from intermediate visualizations:

-1. Changed the title to make it personal.
+1. Changed the title to make it personal
 2. Cut the salary range to [2000, max]
 4. Annotate their latest Median Salary